 • Because technology and security threats to consumer privacy evolve constantly, legislation should recognize that security requirements should be risk-based, technology-neutral, and flexible.

 • Private rights of action that have the potential to undermine innovation must be avoided.
-In addition, consumers and businesses should be free to enter into mutually-agreeable pre-dispute arbitration agreements to resolve consumer privacy disputes.
+In addition, consumers and businesses should be free to enter into pre-dispute arbitration agreements to resolve disputes.

 Congress Should Pass a Strong Federal Data Breach Notification Law

-• Congress should pass a strong federal data breach notification law, which preempts to the greatest extent possible, existing state-level notification laws and establish one robust set of uniform protections for all Americans.
-More detail about TechNet’s federal data security principles can be found here.
+• Congress should pass a strong federal data breach notification law, which preempts existing state-level notification laws and establishes one robust set of uniform protections for all Americans.
+More details about TechNet’s federal data security principles can be found here.

-Ensure New Entrants, Small Businesses, Underserved, and Under-resourced Innovators Are Not Adversely Affected by Burdensome Regulations
+Ensure New Entrants, Small- and Medium-Sized Businesses, Non-Profits, and Underserved-, and Under-resourced Innovators Are Not Adversely Affected by Burdensome Regulations

 • For example, Congress could provide regulatory relief for startups and small businesses if their activities are limited in nature in the amount of personal information they process, in particular, if it does not include sensitive information.